Ragebone/UTK/motivation.md

 But when faced with the struggles of finding into firmware, UEFI and other things, wrangling another projects codebase and architecture seemed less appealing than making one.

-Especially with some, lets say obtuse implementation details of the different tools around.
+Especially with some, lets say, obtuse implementation details of the different tools around.